IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ### Physicists

->“If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would not be worth living.”
+>“The scientist does not study nature because it is useful to do so.
+He studies it because he takes pleasure in it, and he takes pleasure in it because it is beautiful. **If nature were not beautiful it would not be worth knowing, and life would not be worth living**.
+I am not speaking, of course, of the beauty which strikes the senses, of the beauty of qualities and appearances.
+I am far from despising this, but it has nothing to do with science.
+What I mean is that more intimate beauty which comes from the harmonious order of its parts, and which a pure intelligence can grasp.”

 ― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>